richardschoen/iforgit/knowledge/srcgitcmd-checkout.md

                   TMPDESTUSR(*CURRENT)
 ```

-### Checkout to source member in IFORGITTMP/CURUSER(MBRNAME) for viewing
+### Checkout to source member in IFORGITTMP/CURUSER(MBRNAME)
-The use case for this variation would be to check out a ctemporary copy of a member for vieiwng
+The use case for this variation would be to check out a temporary copy of a member for viewing
-in RDI or VS Code.
-Since these editors can't view the checkout directly, the next best
+or working with in RDI or VS Code.
+Since these editors can't view the checkout directly,
-thing is to check it out to a consistent temporary location by user id.
+the next best thing is to check it out to a consistent temporary location by user id and
+then open in RDI or VS Code to view from the IFORGITTMP/CURUSER source file location.

 This variation of the *CHECKOUT option will check out a copy of a source
 member to the IFORGITTMP library.
 A source file is auto-created for the current user.
 And